 (i) Applicants for a greyhound trainer's license or assistant trainer's license, who have not been previously licensed as trainer or assistant trainer in the United States, must pass an examination given by the board of judges to demonstrate they have the knowledge and ability to handle the duties of their position.
-If such applicant has been licensed as trainer or assistant trainer in the United States previously but not in the last 36 months, the board of judges and ability to handle the duties of the position.
+If such applicant has been licensed as trainer or assistant trainer in the United States previously but not in the last 36 months, the board of judges may require an examination demonstrating the applicant's knowledge and ability to handle the duties of the position.
 If any applicant fails the examination, the applicant must wait 30 days before reapplying.
 However, the board of judges may waive the 30 days waiting period for applicants who, in the opinion of the judges, narrowly failed the examination.